wenjietseng/wjt-website-archived/experiments.md

 Thank you for participating our study.
 First, I would introduce what FingerMapper does and how to interact with it.
 The next step would be the setup and instructions for the study.
 Please read all the information in part B carefully before you start the study since our study would be remote.
 Finally, sign up the consent form through the link in part C and download the apk.
 I will then send you the user number.
 Let's go!

 ## A. FingerMapper and the purpose of this Study
-FingerMapper is a finger mapping technique that allows users to control arm interaction inside Virtual Reality (VR) using small finger motions.In this study, we would like to ask you to evaluate four techniques
+FingerMapper is a finger mapping technique that allows users to control arm interaction inside Virtual Reality (VR) using small finger motions.
+In this study, we would like to ask you to evaluate four techniques

 - physical hand (baseline)
 - raycasting (baseline)
 - direct (FingerMapper)
 - attach (FingerMapper)

-with two different target layouts.

-- limits, the targets follow your body
-- world fixed layout

-There will be eight combinations, each has 30 tasks.
+There will be four conditions, each has 30 tasks.
 After completing each technique, there would be one questionnaire.
-The setup time would be 30 mins, and the study time would be 50 mins.
+The instructions and setup time are around 30 mins, and the study time would be 30 mins.

 ### Four techniques
 - Physical hand: the virtual hand is your physical hand, which is the one-to-one hand tracking.